thom145/API_and_Prediction/README.md

 * The third page listed (/api/release/{date}/resolved-since-now) will show the issues that could be released together.

+## Important Files
-## Notebooks
+### Notebooks

 * Creating_Dataframe.ipynb: Extracts and creates features from the original datasets (avro_issue, avro_daycount, avro_transactions) that will be used in the exploratory data analysis and prediction.
 * pipeline.ipynb: Runs the data created in *creating_dataframe* through a pipeline.
 By doing so the data has been cleaned for the machine learning algorithm
 * MachineLearningTrain.ipynb: Data that has been transformed by *pipeline* will be used to train the machine learning algorithm.
 Only those issues will be used that have a resolved date.
 * MachineLearningPredict.ipynb: The machine learning algorithm that has been created in *MachineLearningTrain* will be used to make a prediciton on all issues.
 Results will be stored in the data/result folder.

+### Python Files

+* App.py: Contains the code that runs the web service.
+Uses the csv file prediction.csv located in the data/result folder

 ## Requirements

-### Install
+### Install requirements
 ```
 pip install -r requirements.txt
 ```